 There’s much controversy about genetically modified foods, which I won’t go into now.
 But I prefer buying frozen Certified Organic non-GMO corn for any dish that calls for corn.

-How to Make Corn Sweeter
+Foolproof Way to Make Corn Sweet

 Some corn isn’t as sweet as we’d like, but there’s an easy foolproof way to ensure your corn is always sweet!
 After you clean the corn, soak it in milk.
 Yep!
 The sugars in the milk permeate the corn kernels and when that puffed up, sugar-enhanced kernel hits the hot fire, the sugars embed themselves in the core of the kernel, making the end product sweeter than before.
-The sugars that are released from the corn and milk created beautiful pan roasted corn
+The sugars that are released from the corn and milk create beautiful pan roasted corn!

 How to Make Pan-Roasted Corn Indoors